FAQs

 - How long will the restoration project take?

-Depending on the scope of the project and the amount of damage to your home and its contents, the restoration process may require several phases before completion.
+Depending on the scope of the project and the amount of damage to your commercial property and its contents, the restoration process may require several phases before completion.
 A thorough evaluation and assessment of all damage will be done before the estimate of a completion date can be established.
 Through it all, your ServiceMaster Restore Project Manager will communicate details to you and your Insurance Provider clearly and effectively, to make the process seamless.